E3245/WotC_Gameplay_GeneModding/Gene Modding Facility/ReadMe.txt

      [*]PZ for her Psionic Training mod.
 Without this mod, I would not been able to do this correctly.
      [*]Oni for her Laboratory Already Better mod.
 I would not have found those particular UI elements that are now used in the custom UI screen, and for code that makes Gene Modding statuses appear in the Events.
      [*]robojumper, Xymanek / Astral Descend, and others for helping me with troubleshooting and additional code snippets.
+	 [*]RustyDios for fixing the Status Display not showing up.
 [/list]

 [h1]Thumbnail:[/h1]